The results are in and more roaches were caught in the cockroach trap that was baited with…

 Read all the instructions and warnings on the label of every pesticide you buy.
 This is especially essential if you are doing it for the first time or using a new or different type of brand or solution.

-You can get rid of all the bugs in your home in no time.
-Just follow these simple guidelines and the do’s and don’ts of pest control.
+You can do away with all the bugs in your house in no time.
+Just comply with these easy pointers and the do’s and don’ts of pest control.